AgataMdlr/csslandscape/README.md

 ## General info
 The aim of the project is to recreate vector illustration using CSS, technology I recently learn and explore.
 Having graphic desing bacground this way appeared to my as the best, most natural to practise those skills.
+At the end I have decided to add a bit of movement to the illustration, animating clouds and stars.

 ## Screenshots
 ![csslandscape](./moonlight.png)